 It’s pretty intuitive and doesn’t take a lot of time to get used to.
 You can run searches and retrieve old data.
-It’s all there in the dashboard waiting for you and it’s rapid fast!
+It’s all there in the SEO dashboard waiting for you and it’s rapid fast!

 They provide you with a lot of 1x click filters to help you find the information or report you need quickly.
 Whether that’s anchor text or the best backlinks.

 For example, you can filter by link type…